Antoinco2020/net-design-patterns/README.md

 # net-design-patterns

-java design patterns, each pattern has its own readme inside
+net design patterns, each pattern has its own readme inside